 The indirect sales business model has been growing in leaps and bounds in recent years.
 Advances in technology, particularly online technology, has helped indirect sales move from being a relatively niche form of business to one of the dominant sales models in the world.
-Every year, more and more companies move towards a partner-based sales structure, due to its lower direct costs and easier opportunities for expansion.

 Indirect Sales (Aka Channel Sales)